M0ch0/ClevelandCustomBlocks/MEMO.md

 - ~~Check permission for onPlayerUseBarrierEvent as worldguard `interact` flag~~ done

 ### Softdepend on WorldEdit:
-- Dealing with the barrier being destroyed by editing WorldEdit
+- ~~Dealing with the barrier being destroyed by editing WorldEdit~~ done

 ### `/ccbs fill` command
 - It would be nice if player could place customblocks all at once with a command